 Eventually, Maria’s stalker—a decrepit creep named Logan (played by Richard D. Myers)—shows up too.
 He has three goons with him: Colt (played by Marcus Massey), Tucker (played by Simon Ellis) and John (played by Jase Rivers), who don’t escape the wrath of Pooh and Piglet.
 However, the violence that the men get in the movie isn’t nearly as sadistic as the violence that the women get.
 The men in the movie also don’t strip to their underwear or have any naked private parts on display in an exploitative manner.

 “Winnie-the-Pooh: Blood and Honey” is so moronic, it tries to make Pooh having honey dripping from his mouth look like it’s supposed to be terrifying.
 It’s not even amusing.
-The last scene of this time-wasting junk proves that “Winnie-the-Pooh: Blood and Honey” was just a heinous cash grab that was made so that the filmmakers could get some kind of twisted pleasure at doing a movie showing women getting violently murdered in worse ways than men.
+The last scene of this time-wasting junk proves that “Winnie-the-Pooh: Blood and Honey” was just a heinous cash grab that was made so that the filmmakers could get some kind of twisted pleasure from doing a movie showing women getting violently murdered in worse ways than men.

 Fathom Events released “Winnie-the-Pooh: Blood and Honey” in select U.S. cinemas, for a limited engagement, from February 15 to March 2, 2023.